• Skip to main content

 • Information technology

-What is the Memorandum of Association (MOA)?
+What is a Memorandum of Association (MoA)?

-The Memorandum of Association is a legal document required when you register your company with the government.
 It serves as the official document that sets up the company and lays down the key details like:

 • Company Name